 - We are a faith based family and for us Christmas is the celebration of Jesus’ birth and Easter is the celebration of His defeat of death and resurrection from the tomb.
 I don’t want to mar that with added distractions.

-- I have no desire to add more stress to the holidays than is already present.
-I’ve seen the screaming photoshoots and parents running themselves ragged because they have to make it look like Santa came to the house.
+- I have no desire to add more stress to the holidays than it already naturally brings.
+I’ve seen the screaming photoshoots and parents running themselves ragged because they have to move the elves around.
 I remember listening to my aunt and uncle talk about forgetting to move the elves at night and trying to figure out what they were going to do next.
-I remember thinking, “Well, you brought it on yourself and why do it?”
-I read an article recently that mentioned apps that let you make video calls to Santa, follow him on Twitter, and add an extension to filter out pages that reveal the truth about Santa.
-There’s so much out there to enhance and help the belief of Santa, it just seems like more work on top of an already full holiday season.
+I remember thinking, “Well, you brought it on yourself.”
+Then there’s the extra mile parents go to, to make it seem like Santa came by half eating cookies or leaving shoe prints.
+Why add more stress to an already full season.

-- The magic of Christmas isn’t just in Santa, it’s what you make it.
+- The magic of Christmas isn’t just in Santa; it’s what you make it.
 There’s magic in creating cookies just because or to give to friends and neighbors.
 There’s warmth in snuggling up with hot chocolate and reading Christmas stories.
 There’s amazement in Christmas lights, decorating the tree, and watching the snow fall.
-My husband and his cousins used to each get a day with mamaw where they would bake, craft, and spend quality time with a loved one.
+My kids were so excited to decorate our little two foot tree this year and if the lights aren’t on in the morning when my son wakes up he asks for them to be turned on so he can just sit and look at them.
+We’ve made a few new ornaments for our tree this year and have painted some to include in gifts to others.
+My husband and his cousins used to each get a day with Mamaw where they would bake, craft, and spend quality time with a loved one.
 They still talk about those beloved times today.